 You may have heard of Equity Minimum or an Equity Contract.
 That means a set of pay and conditions which the union has agreed should be the minimum requirement for employing an actor.
 Most theatres, TV and film production companies, and advertising agencies agree to pay Equity Minimum because the union has fought for a fair deal from employers.

-Joining means becoming a member by purchasing a subscription.
+Joining means becoming a member by purchasing a subscription—provided you meet the requirements.

 Your subscription, often referred to as subs for short, is a fee which supports the work of the union.
 The amount of subs you pay is based on your annual income, and once you become a member you need to pay subs each year.
 To join, there’s a one-off joining fee, which is reduced if you had a student membership.

 First, you need to fit into one of the categories of performers and practitioners that Equity support.
 This list is regularly being added to as Equity welcomes new types of performers into the union, most recently professional wrestlers.
-The union accepts everyone from actors, dancers, storytellers, and stand-ups to and cabaret artists, but if you’re unsure about whether your specific area work means you can join Equity, it’s best to get in touch.
+The union accepts everyone from actors, dancers, storytellers, and stand-ups to and cabaret artists, but if you’re unsure about whether your specific area work means you can join Equity, it’s best to contact Equity directly.

 - Evidence of having undertaken a job on an Equity contract somewhere in the performing arts.